ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 ```
 In the previous piece of code when we execute 2*rational what's really happen is **intToRational**(2)***rational**

-The  warning on the previous piece of code can be solved with the following import on the scope of code:\
+We can solve the  warning that appears in the previous piece of code with the following import on the scope of code:\
 **scala.language.implicitConversions**

-Implicits conversion can complicate the code and made it confuse so use it just when it's needed.
+Implicit conversion complicates the code and makes it confusing.
+Use it when strictly needed.

-An **object** is a class that has exactly one instance.
-It is created lazily when it is referenced, like a lazy val.
-In scala doesn't exist static values but we have singleton objects which can be imported from everywhere in our code(**objects**).
-Every NOT private method can be used for any instant that imports the object previously.
+An **object** is a class with one instance, created lazily when the instance is referenced, like a lazy value.
+The static values don't exist in Scala.
+In its place, there are singleton objects that we can import from everywhere in our code(**objects**).

 ```scala
 // Singleton object